How Do You Get Hurricane Insurance?

 - Through the National Flood Insurance Program (NFIP), a program operated by the federal government.

 The majority of homeowners in the United States who have flood insurance purchase their policies through the NFIP.
 It is managed by the Federal Emergency Management Agency (FEMA).
 The average cost of an NFIP flood policy was $707 in 2017 and the average amount of flood coverage was $252,261, according to the Insurance Information Institute.

 Flood insurance rates can be higher depending on your property's risk level as well as the amount of coverage and deductible you choose.

-Private flood insurance is sometimes available as an alternative to NFIP insurance.
+Private flood insurance is often available as an alternative to NFIP insurance.
 In some cases, private insurers may be able to offer cheaper rates.
 It's a good idea to compare quotes from both the NFIP and private insurers if you have the option.

-Save on hurricane insurance by strengthening the house
+Save on insurance by strengthening a house

-Does car insurance cover hurricane damage?
+Does car insurance cover hurricane damage to vehicles?